greg-js/arch-wiki-md-repo/wiki/_content/english/Thunar.md

 ## Installation

 [Install](/index.php/Install "Install") the [thunar](https://www.archlinux.org/packages/?name=thunar) package.
 It is part of the [xfce4](https://www.archlinux.org/groups/x86_64/xfce4/) group, so if you are running [Xfce](/index.php/Xfce "Xfce"), you probably already have Thunar installed.

-### Additional functionality

-Thunar adheres to shared standards and can exploit common libraries to enhance its functionality, such as using [GVFS](/index.php/GVFS "GVFS") for automounting.
-See [File manager functionality](/index.php/File_manager_functionality "File manager functionality") for more details.

 ### Plugins and addons